This Article Is About Unreimbursed Business Expenses And How It Affects Mortgage Process

 - that translates into $10,000 per month before pre-tax

-- if tax payer were to write off $24,000 in unreimbursed business expenses incurred from employment, income
+- if the taxpayer were to write off $24,000 in unreimbursed business expenses incurred from employment, income

 - this will be cut by every dollar they did not pay income taxes